-Broadoak Music Department aims at creating motivated students that can both appreciate and enjoy music with an aspiration to continue the practice and study of music at their full potential.
+The Music Department at Broadoak College aims to create motivated students that can both appreciate and enjoy music with an aspiration to continue the practice and study of music to their full potential.
 Through inspiring lessons, a musically rich environment and a varied programme of study, students will develop the three key skills in music: Listening and Appraising, Performing and Composing.
-With a greater knowledge and awareness of musical elements, students will be able to further appreciate music in various cultural, tradiational and social settings.
+With a greater knowledge and awareness of musical elements, students will be able to further appreciate music in various cultural, traditional and social settings.

-- The deparment consists of two fully equiped teaching rooms and two practice rooms.
+- The department consists of two fully equipped teaching rooms and three practice rooms.

-- The departnment has a range of instruments which include tuned and untuned percussion instruments, a full set of Djembes and Guitars, Bass Guitars and Drum Pads.
+- In addition to keyboards, the department has a range of instruments which include both grand and upright pianos, tuned and un-tuned percussion instruments, a full set of Djembes and Guitars, Bass Guitars and Drum Pads.

-- The department has a wide range of woodwind, brass and stringed instruments available for use by students who take additional instumental lessons.
+- The department has a wide range of woodwind, brass and stringed instruments available for use by students who take additional instrumental lessons.

-The music department celebrates the talent and dedication of students in all years through performances throughout the year in varying settings, the highlights being the Carol Concert, Battle of the Bands and the Perfoming Arts Showcase.
+The music department celebrates the talent and dedication of students in all years through performances throughout the year in varying settings, the highlights being the Christmas Carol Concert, Battle of the Bands and the Performing Arts Showcase.

-Show Choir is designed for students in years 9 to 11 and staff.
+Senior Choir is designed for students in Years 9 to 11 and staff where they explore vocal harmonies.

 The School Musical